 Farm-to-table small plates.
 Very fresh and local!
 The inside atmosphere is very cool open-garage door vibe and outside features picnic tables and a lovely patio.
 Vegetable based plates, like Charred Carrots and Beets with Quinoa, are mixed with hearty wood-fired pizzas, fried chicken, and glazed fish.

 One of our favorites serving amazing Southern food.
 I love the fried catfish and crab cakes and you can choose from sides likes cornbread and mac and cheese.
 The pimento cheese fitters are also great!
 Good for a group.

 A cozy spot for amazing Italian food, Orzo has a great menu with pastas and seafood – plus excellent wine.
 It’s actually one of my favorite spots for a ladies lunch because they have some outstanding salads that you can pair with a bowl of soup and glass of wine for a very reasonable price.
 Their pastas are made in house, and you’ll definitely want to order one with a velvety glass of red wine.

 Obviously a great spot for raw oysters and seafood!
 This is one of our favorites in the summertime.
 Try the mussels and Belgian fries!
 There aren’t a ton of seats inside, so reservations or the summer patio is a good idea.

-Oh boy – one of the best for pizza in town!
+Oh boy – one of the best spots for pizza in town!
 We always get the same things: the orangey olives, the small but mighty kale salad, the Hellboy pizza (if they have it!) and the Prosciutto pizza with preserved lemon and arugula.

 Rustic Italian meets farm to table with super fresh ingredients.
 The burrata with sun-dried tomatoes and pesto is to die for, and I am partial to the capellini “gamberi’ with shrimp and gorgonzola!
 Seating is very limited and popular, but there’s a great bar in the back where you can order apps and wait for a table.

 One of Cville’s longest-running popular spots, Mas serves tapas hot and delish!
 Favorites include the bacon-wrapped dates (a must!), the hot-smoked roma tomatoes (omg!), artichoke hearts with garlic aioli, and carne asada, served rare, with smoked tomato aioli.